Agasaworkshop/Agasa_CNC_PCB/README.md

 # Assembly
 Being a budget machine, it requires considerable effort on the user's part for assembly.
+I have some additional notes on the hardware [here](HARDWARE_NOTES.md).
 ## Frame
 The frame is made out of hollow PLA segments reinforced with M8 threaded rods and filled with concrete, which makes for a very rigid material with decent tolerances, good vibration dampening and very cheap, the M8 rods also help with assembling them together.